tkenning/dev.na.bambora.com/source/docs/guides/apple_pay/index.md

 # Apple Pay

-**Our Apple Pay is currently in a close Beta trial period.
+**Our Apple Pay is currently in a closed Beta trial period.
 Contact your account manager if you would like early access.**

 Our Merchant API now exposes a new 'apple_pay' payment method and associated parameters to accept a Base64 encoded Apple Pay Payment Token.